andrewomacdonald/andrewomacdonald.github.io/README.md

 KNOWN ISSUES:

--Scrolling through the projects container looks bad and doesn't work.
+-Scrolling through the projects container when in mobile landscape mode looks bad and doesn't work.
+Need to add some media queries for landscape mode.

 -Scrollbar thumb flickers if moving too fast thanks to something strange going on in my directive I haven't figure out yet.